LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: 24 July 2020
 * Add support for parameterized queries when getting and setting selections on a grid
 * Export getSelectedData method

-### version TBD
-*Released*: TBD
-* Adds support for a directory-only view of FileTree
-* IFile interface now includes permissions data
-* Allows for clearing out attached files from FileAttachmentContainer from parent component
-* Adds button styling for a compact FileAttachmentContainer

 ### version 0.79.0
 *Released*: 23 July 2020